Another concurrency related to the Fermat point of a triangle plus related results

 Submitted Paper

-A paper 'Another concurrency related to the Fermat point of a triangle' by myself about the concurrency theorem at the start has been submitted for consideration fot publication to the Mathematics Competitions Journal of the World Federation of National Mathematics Competitions (WFNMC) - all rights reserved.
+A paper 'Another concurrency related to the Fermat point of a triangle' by myself and Johan Meyer (University of Free State) about the above results has been submitted for consideration fot publication to the Mathematics Competitions Journal of the World Federation of National Mathematics Competitions (WFNMC) - all rights reserved.

 References